 With the assignment of highly experienced deputy district attorneys to the unit we have accomplished vertical handling of all cases countywide and brought a depth of knowledge to the program.
-Deputy District Attorney Gloria Mas and Deputy District Attorney Robert Priscaro have monthly Unit meetings with supervisor Assistant District Attorney James Clinchard in order to ensure county wide consistency and grant compliance.
-This creates an atmosphere in which each case is handled by the same attorney resulting in a vested interest in the case successful prosecution, and consistency in case resolutions.
+Deputy District Attorney Jodie Jensen has monthly Unit meetings with supervisor Assistant District Attorney James Clinchard in order to ensure consistency and grant compliance.
+This creates an atmosphere in which each case is handled by the same attorney resulting in a vested interest in the successful prosecution, and consistency in case resolutions.